ARMENIA – Center (Yerevan, Ararat, Kotayk, Aragatsotn, Armavir)

 Frequent earthquakes and continued warfare led to the decline of the city from the beginning of the 10th century.
 During a major earthquake in 893, the city was destroyed, along with most of its 70,000 inhabitants.

 Although Armenia was a battleground between Arabs and Byzantine forces for the next two centuries, in the 9th century it still flourished.
-In 1236, the city was completely destroyed by Mongols.
+In 1236, the city was destroyed by Mongols.

 VAGHARSHAPAT